kiran94/prfiesta/README.md

 # Get all pull requests and drop specific columns from the output
 prfiesta -u kiran94 -dc events_url -dc comments_url -dc node_id

+# Get all pull requests where the user was involved (as opposed to just authored)
+prfiesta -u kiran94 --use_involves

 # Get help
 prfiesta --help

+# Show the current version
+prfiesta --version
 ```

 You can also leverage `prfiesta` directly in your own application: